janko/down/README.md

 ## Streaming

-Down has the ability to access content of the remote file *as it is being downloaded*.
-The `Down.open` method returns an IO object which represents the remote file on the given URL.
+Down has the ability to retrieve content of the remote file *as it is being downloaded*.
+The `Down.open` method returns a `Down::ChunkedIO` object which represents the remote file on the given URL.
 When you read from it, Down internally downloads chunks of the remote file, but only how much is needed.

 ```rb
 remote_file = Down.open("http://example.com/image.jpg")